 Virginia Tech Dining Services is committed to minimizing our environmental impact through composting, recycling, food diversion, resuables, and trayless dining.

-Royal Oak Farm, based in Evington, Va., processes Virginia Tech's pre- and post-consumer food waste and turns it into compost.
-Some of the compost is used at the Dining Services Farm at Kentland Farm.
-Since 2009 Dining Services has diverted nearly five million pounds of food waste from the landfill.
+Virginia Tech Dining Services began composting in January of 2009, and our composting efforts now include all of our dining centers on campus.
+Royal Oak Farm, based in Evington, Va., processes Virginia Tech's food waste and turns it into compost.
+As a result Dining Services has diverted over seven million pounds of food waste from the landfill.

 Dining Services staff are trained to sort food waste in Owens Food Court, West End Market, and D2.
 Students are asked to sort their own waste at Turner Place, Squires, Hokie Grill, and Deet's Place.
 Not sure what goes where?
 Use the Sit & Sort website to guide you through the sorting process at Turner and Hokie Grill!